-Green beans are a keto-friendly, low-carb vegetable with a lot of nutrients and benefits.
-They go well with most main dishes and can be prepared using a range of methods like steaming, grilling and sauteing.
+- Healthy Side Dish: Green beans are a keto-friendly, low carb vegetable with a lot of nutrients and benefits.
+While green beans may be eaten as a healthy snack, they go well with most main dishes and can be prepared using a range of methods like steaming, grilling, and sauteing.
 I personally love them because they are easy to make, but also crispy and crunchy instead of soft.

-How to Make Crispy Green Beans in the Air Fryer
+How to Make Green Beans in the Air Fryer

-Making green beans in the air fryer is super easy!
-You don’t need to spend a lot of time prepping the beans, just snip the ends off and place the beans in a large bowl.
+- Trim & Prep: You don’t need to spend a lot of time prepping the string beans, just snip the ends off and place the fresh green beans in a large mixing bowl.
 To save time, you can buy your beans trimmed from the refrigerated section of the market.

 Air fryer green beans make the perfect pairing with a lot of main dishes.
 You could try them with my easy and delicious Air Fryer Pork Chops.
-They also go great with dishes like my:
+They also go great with these main dish ideas: